haiwera-silk-cd/magento-devdocs/guides/v2.2/cloud/project/project-patch.md

 To test a general patch on your local system, you create a branch from the Pro Integration `master` branch or Starter plan `staging` branch.
 The commands used in the instructions are for Pro plan using the `master` branch.

-1. On your local system, enter the following commands as the [Magento file system owner]({{ page.baseurl }}/cloud/before/before-workspace-file-sys-owner.html):
+1. On your local system, enter the following commands as the [Magento文件系统所有者]({{ page.baseurl }}/cloud/before/before-workspace-file-sys-owner.html):

 		cd <project root dir>
 		magento-cloud environment:checkout master